abhijit-c/LatinTranslations/Georgics/src/book4.md

   meaning to watch.

-      In addition, neither Egypt and great Lydia nor the people of Parthian or the Medus Hydaspes heed their king in such a way.
+      In addition, neither Egypt and great Lydia nor the people of Parthian or the Medes Hydaspes heed their king in such a way.

 |            *rege incolumi mens omnibus una est;*
 | *amisso rupere fidem, constructaque mella*